HuiZhangDB/PMEmo/README.md

 * Files `A_dynamic_mean.csv` and `A_dynamic_std.csv` contain statistical value for continuous annotations in the arousal dimension while Files `V_dynamic_mean.csv` and `V_dynamic_std.csv` contain that in the valence dimension.
 * The statistical value for overall annotations in these two emotion dimension is written in Files `A_static.csv` and `V_static.csv` respectively.

 > The first 15-second annotations are removed from the PMEmo data.
-All these features are extracted using OpenSMILE toolbox.
+All these features are extracted using OpenSMILE toolbox (See details in our paper).

 ## Code & Usage
+The following notebooks and scripts, stored in this repository, have been developed for the dataset.

+* [utils](./utils.py): General utility tools for PMEmo (load function, etc.).
+* [features](./features.py): Features extracted with OpenSMILE.
+* [baselines](./baselines): baseline models for MER.

 ...TBC...